MyUNiDAYS/unidays-dotnet/README.md

                                     .WithNewCustomer(true)
                                     .Build();

-        Uri uri = new TrackingHelper(directTrackingDetails).TrackingServerUrl(signingKey);
+            Uri uri = new TrackingHelper(directTrackingDetails).TrackingServerUrl   (signingKey);
         }
     }
+}
 ```

 ### Get Script URL

 This is also known as our client to server integration.
+This method returns a URL which can be placed within a script element on your post-payment/order-success page to call the API.

 #### Unsigned or Signed